-AFL House 140 Harbour Esplanade, Docklands, Melbourne, VIC 3008 Postal Address GPO Box 1449, Melbourne, VIC 3001

-Phone: (03) 9643 1999 Email: general@afl.com.au Web: www.aflvic.com.au
+AFL House 140 Harbour Esplanade, Docklands, Melbourne, VIC 3008 Postal Address GPO Box 1449, Melbourne, VIC 3001 Phone: (03) 9643 1999 Email: general@afl.com.au Web: www.aflvic.com.au

 To be read in conjunction with the Laws of Australian Football and Rules of Affiliated Bodies.
-Every effort has been made to ensure the accuracy of the contents of the Handbook for 2023.
+Every effort has been made to ensure the accuracy of the contents of the Handbook for 2024.
 All fair and reasonable means have been taken to ensure accuracy at the time of printing.
 For all Forms, Policies and Procedures please go to the AFL Vic Country website.

-Cover Photograph courtesy of Melissa Beattie from Switched on Sports
+Cover Photograph courtesy of Carly Ravenhall